ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 ### Section 2: Logic level converter

-**TODO:** No function generator, so will use micro:bit.
-This section has to be before any micro:bit sections.
-Show both converters as they got confused.

 #### 2.1 Study

 The micro:bit works at 3.3V while we have to operate the circuit on the long breadboard at 5V.
 This means that a _logic high_ in the two circuits is actually at different voltages.
 Logic level voltages are a [big deal](https://www.allaboutcircuits.com/textbook/digital/chpt-3/logic-signal-voltage-levels/).
 Read the [short section in Lesson 006: Memory on binary numbers](https://docs.google.com/document/d/1TiirGwXiKg6ehxjVPpW-ISQryf8eqycvG4PZMq8cm2U/edit#heading=h.2bm72yu21rie).